 Originally posted Friday, May 13, 2011 at 10:24pm

 Here are some of what I will affectionately call “the devil’s details”.
-Hopefully these will help someone who is learning to write a skinning system.
+Hopefully these will help someone who is learning to write a skeletal animation system.
 Keep in mind that some of these might only apply to the Milkshape3D model format.

 Not all Vertices will be Attached to a Bone